kyledrake/sinatra-synchrony/README.markdown

 Tests
 ---

-Just write your tests as usual, and they will be run within an EventMachine reactor.
-You must be in the __test__ environment so that Sinatra will no load Rack::FiberPool during testing.
+Just write your tests as usual, my Rack::Test patch fixes the "outside of EventMachine" errors.
+You must be in the __test__ environment so that Sinatra will not load Rack::FiberPool.

 Benchmarks
 ---